yrdsb-peths/hungry-animal-Vanessa-Huo/README.md

     $ git clone https://github.com/yrdsb-peths/hungry-animal-Vanessa-Huo.git
     ```
 4. Use the Greenfoot to run the file `project.greenfoot`
-5. Click Run to play the game!
+5. Click `Run` to play the game!

 ## Features
 - An Octopus has three *Lifepoints*
-- For evert five second, there's 50% chance of generating a *Garbage*
+- For every five second, there's 50% chance of generating a *Garbage*
 - There are three types of *Fish* with different speed level
   - Blue fish: Level 1, Speed = 1
   - Green fish: Lvel 2, Speed = 2